 - Show healthy functioning within a group situation

 - Socialise with peers

-If you would like to talk with us about a particular child or young person who you feel would benefit from the care and provision we offer, you can phone us on 01273 720424
+If you would like to contact us and/or talk with us about a particular child who you feel would benefit from the care and provision we offer, you can email us at email@example.com or phone us on 01273 720424